viktoriachernykh/vanilla-js-homework-week-2/README.md

 This assignment covers the first week of the Intermediate Bootcamp.
 This repository contains 2 test files, each covering a single task.
 The order of the tasks does not matter. **You can complete them in any order.** Try to complete as many of them as you can.

-First run `npm install` to install the dependencies.
-Run the tests with the command `npm test`.
-Read the instructions in this document to know what is expected of you.
-The tests are meant to _help_ and _guide_ you.
-Passing tests do **NOT** automatically mean a successful implementation. **Again, tests do not equal score!** You can read the tests to see exactly what it's expecting, especially if you're getting errors.
-However, do **not** change the tests.

-**Make sure to hand in the project the way you received it!** The tests should still work and be runnable with the `npm test` command after you hand in your homework.

-You can also run the tests for each assignment individually by executing `npm test1`, `npm test2`.

-If you want to play around with your code yourself (not using the provided tests), here's a tip.
-Instead of adding test code to your solution files, create a new `.js` file and run it with `node`.

-_Note: we'll use the results of this homework assignment for a formal evaluation and as such you should write the code individually. **Plagiarism is a violation of the Academy contract and is not in your best interest.
-Do not discuss the contents of the assignment with your fellow students.**_

-## How to submit your results

-**Send your homework to teachers@codaisseur.com before Saturday 22:00**

-Clean up your code:

-- Fix the formatting/indentation
-- Remove unnecessary code.

-The app should be runnable simply by cloning the repository, installing dependencies, and running `npm test`.

 ## Instructions

 ### Assignment 1: ShoppingCart